A spiritual getaway to Mathura

 Best time to visit Mathura

 Mathura received footfalls of tourists and devotees throughout the year.
 But the city is scorching hot during summers with temperatures going as high as 45 degrees.
 The summer months last for three months from April to June.
+To explore the city comfortably during these months, it’s ideal to book a Mathura car rental service for hassle-free travel.

 The climate is pleasant during the winter months, that is from October to March.
 This time is considered the best for parikramas and the general sightseeing in Mathura.